clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Docker* images will be pulled down automatically at the time of first usage.

-Each compute node needs its /var/lib/ciao/images populated with all images with which you wish to test.
+Each compute node needs its ``/var/lib/ciao/images`` directory populated with images with which you wish to test.

 Start the compute node launcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The launcher is run with options declaring certificates, maximum VMs
-(controls when "FULL" is returned by a node, scaling to the resources
+(controls when FULL is returned by a node, scaling to the resources
 available on your node), server location, and compute node ("cn")
 launching type.
 For example::

-    sudo ./launcher --cacert=/etc/pki/ciao/CAcert-[scheduler-node-hostname].pem --cert=/etc/pki/ciao/cert-CNAgent-localhost.pem --server=<your-server-address> --network=cn --compute-net <node compute subnet> --mgmt-net <node management subnet>
+    $ sudo ./launcher --cacert=/etc/pki/ciao/CAcert-[scheduler-node-hostname].pem --cert=/etc/pki/ciao/cert-CNAgent-localhost.pem --server=<your-server-address> --network=cn --compute-net <node compute subnet> --mgmt-net <node management subnet>

-Optionally add ``-logtostderr`` (more verbose with also ``-v=2``) to get
+Optionally, add ``-logtostderr`` (more verbose with also ``-v=2``) to get
 console logging output.

 The launcher runs as root because launching QEMU/KVM virtual machines